bitcraze/bitcraze-website/src/development/overview.md

 specific language there are a few to choose from:

 * C for the Crazyradio and Crazyflie firmware
-* Python for the Crazyflie PC API and client (the also have Ruby and C/C++ APIs maintained by the community)
+* Python for the Crazyflie PC API and client (they also have Ruby and C/C++ APIs maintained by the community)
 * Java for the Crazyflie Android Client